batitous/LittleArduinoRobot/README.md

 ## Structure

 * `3D_Files` stores the CAO files in STEP and EASM format.
 Open it with a free CAO viewer.
-* `Adafruit_Motor_Shield` contains a patched version for the Arduino Leonardo / Yun with Adafruit Motor Shield v1.
+The robot can be build with a 3D print machine.
-* `Adafruit_Motor_Shield_V2` must be used for Adafruit Motor Shield v2.
+* `Adafruit_Motor_Shield_V2` must be used with the robot.
 * `Datasheets` stores the hardware files of the robots.
-* `BridgeTest`, `InfraredSensorTest` and `StepperMotorTest` contains basic examples for stepper motors, for infrared sensor and wifi communication.
+* `Examples1` stores really simple examples if you are beginners
+* `Examples2` uses the Wifi of the robot and are much more difficult if you begin with Arduino.

 ## How to use it